Fake Chat Screenshots for Filmmakers & Video Production | Guide 2026

 Step 2: Write Authentic Dialogue

-Screen text isn't dialogue—it's tighter, faster, more fragmented.
+Screen text isn't dialogue.
+It's tighter, faster, more fragmented.
 People don't text in complete sentences.
 They fire off quick bursts.
 They use "u" instead of "you" (or they don't, depending on who they are).

 A few principles: